 Taking the form of a dog also had the added benefit of dampening the effect the dementors had.
 The dog did not feel anguish, guilt, sorrow or any of the complex emotions that come from having a larger, more intelligent brain.
 The only emotion that a dog had in abundance was happiness.
 The amount of doggy joy he had derived from simply chasing his tail was enough to counteract all the depressing thoughts of the betrayal that he felt on a good day.

 Sirius shook his head as he felt the familiar coldness of the dementors approaching.
 Quickly shifting, he settled down for the night as the beautiful symphony of his cousin's dementor – induced screams of anguish started anew.

-The rat had finally slipped up was the gleeful thought that ran through Padfoot's mind as he grinned a feral wolfish grin, his tongue lolling out remembering the elation he felt upon spotting the rat's picture.
+The rat had finally slipped up was the gleeful thought that ran through Padfoot's mind as he grinned a feral wolfish grin, his tongue lolling out remembering the elation he felt upon spotting the rat's picture on the newspaper Fudge had given him.
 He will be at Hogwarts in a few weeks ...
 Oh Peter, I'm coming for you!

 After he exposed Peter, he was going to take his godson and get the hell away from Britain, perhaps head to France.
 There he and Harry could start a new life.
 And Albus Dumbledore won't be able to do a thing.
 Not after Sirius was through with him.